MATH 500 - Discrete Mathematics

-Discrete Mathematics.
-Four semester hours.
-Study of formal logic; sets; functions and relations; principle of mathematical induction; recurrence relations; and introductions to elementary number theory; counting (basic combinatorics); asymptotic complexity of algorithms; graph theory; and NPcompleteness.
+Study of formal logic; sets; functions and relations; principle of mathematical induction; recurrence relations; and introductions to elementary number theory and graph theory; counting (basic combinatorics); asymptotic complexity of algorithms; and NPcompleteness.
 This course is useful to those taking graduate classes in computer science.
-It may be taken for graduate credit towards a masters in mathematics only by consent of the department.
-Prerequisite: Consent of the instructor.
+It also helpful to secondary teachers by giving them a better understanding of the terms and ideas used in modern mathematics.
+This is an elective course, eligible for the non-thesis option of the MS degree in math only.
+The maximum credit hours can be earned towards the MS degree in math among MATH 500, 550, 560 is six.
+Prerequisites: A grade of C or better on MATH 2414.

 Probability, distributions, moments, point estimation, maximum likelihood estimators, interval estimators, test of hypothesis.
 Prerequisites: MATH 314.

-MATH 511.
-Introduction to Real Analysis I. 3 Hours.
+MATH 511 - Introduction to Real Analysis I

 Properties of real numbers, continuity, differentiation, integration, sequences and series of functions, differentiation and integration of functions of several variables.
 Prerequisites: Math 314 or Consent of Instructor.

-MATH 512.
-Introduction to Real Analysis II.
-3 Hours.
+MATH 512 - Introduction to Real Analysis II

 Dynamical Systems.
 Three semester hours.
 Iteration of functions; graphical analysis; the linear, quadratic and logistic families; fixed points; symbolic dynamics; topological conjugacy; complex iteration; Julia and Mandelbrot sets.
 Computer algebra systems will be used.
 Recommended background; Math 192 and Math 331.